macfound/Power-BI-Data-Connectors/FluxxGrantmaker/README.md

 4. Navigate to File -> Options & Settings
 5. Select Options
 6. Choose "Security" under the Global grouping
-7. Under "Data Extensions" be sure that "(Not Recommended) Allow any extension to load without validation or warning"
+7. Under "Data Extensions", select the option for "(Not Recommended) Allow any extension to load without validation or warning"

 After completing these steps, you should now be able to find the data connector in the list of connectors when using "Get Data"
 1. Select "Get Data"